rdmayo21/nta25/project-context.md

 - Play/pause audio
 - Mark as favorite
 - Delete notes
-- View detailed transcriptions and insights
+- View detailed transcriptions and the generated overview

 ### Tabs Interface
 The main journal interface is divided into three tabs: